 Their visual art work has been exhibited at Gham & Dafe, at Livart, at the Maison de la culture du Plateau-Mont-Royal, at the Chapelle historique du Bon-Pasteur and at the Palazzo Ducale di Lucca.
 Symon is currently working on an opera based on Le désert mauve, a novel by Nicole Brossard, who supports them in this process.

-His work voir dans le vent qui hurle les étoiles rire, et rire, a 40-minutes piece co-composed with Yannick Plamondon for the Orchestre Symphonique de Québec and marimbist Anne-Julie Caron, was performed in September 2016 to celebrate the inauguration of the new Lassonde pavilion of the Musée national des beaux-arts du Québec.
-Symon is Génération2016 laureate and has taken part in the Ensemble contemporain de Montréal Canadian tour.
+voir dans le vent qui hurle les étoiles rire, et rire, a 40-minute work co-composed with Yannick Plamondon for the Orchestre symphonique de Québec and the marimbist Anne-Julie Caron, was presented to celebrate the inauguration of the Lassonde Pavilion of the National Museum of Fine Arts of Quebec (2016).

 Symon is also an independent researcher: their writings have been published on many platforms, including the Revue Circuit, the Cahiers de la SQRM, the cettevilleetrange.org website and the Écosystème magazine of the Chambre Blanche.
 They are a frequent guest speaker, as a composer and researcher, including at McGill University, Simon Fraser University, Western University, Université de Montréal, Université du Québec à Montréal and at the various Conservatoires de musique in Québec.

 (last rev. November 2021)